PrafulAnand/AutomationCodeLab/README.md

 # AutomationCodeLab
-This repo contains the source codes for the various automation testing concepts
+This repo contains the source codes for various automation testing concepts